pudly/schmopera-hugo/content/articles/moral-issues-wellloved-tunes-bk-operas-la-traviata.md

 ---
-title: "Moral issues & well-loved tunes: BK Opera's La traviata"
+title: "Moral issues &amp; well-loved tunes: BK Opera&#039;s La traviata"
 ---

 ## What elements of "immorality" that surrounded La traviata when it was first written do you think still hold weight today?